 REF.
 COMMITMENT EA SECTION No. (Refer for further detail) 10.1 An Aboriginal Heritage Management Plan ('AHMP') will be prepared in consultation with Mindaribba LALC, prior to any Project impacts occurring.
 This Plan will specify the policies and actions required to mitigate and manage the potential impacts of the Project on Aboriginal heritage.
 The plan will include: Procedures for ongoing Aboriginal consultation and involvement; Mitigation measures for the identified and potential Aboriginal evidence; Management procedures for any previously unrecorded evidence or skeletal remains; Training for relevant staff and contractors in their roles and responsibilities under the AHMP Review of the plan.
 8.8 10.2 The AHMP will include a program of salvage to be undertaken in the Project Area with representatives of Mindaribba LALC collecting identified stone artefacts from sites B2, B16, B18, B19, B20 and B22 prior to any development impacts occurring.
 8.8 10.3 Should any skeletal remains be detected during the Project, work in that location will cease immediately and the finds will be reported to the appropriate authorities, including the Police, OEH and Mindaribba LALC.
 8.8 10.4 In the event that Aboriginal objects are located during the Project, a protocol to ascertain the value of such finds, in consultation with the Aboriginal community representatives and a qualified archaeologist will be implemented and used to inform any management decision.
 OEH will be informed of any finds using the appropriate site recording cards.
 8.8 10.5 Further consultation with and continued involvement of Mindaribba LALC will be continued through the Project, in relation to the contents and recommendations of Aboriginal Heritage studies.
 8.8 11.
 Noise Management and Monitoring 11.1 A Noise Management Plan will be prepared and implemented for the Project.
 The Plan will include mitigation and monitoring requirements for the Project.
-9.2 11.2 The following noise controls will be implemented to achieve noise criteria identified in this EA: During Year 1 (End of Stage 1): The excavator and dump site will be situated in a shielded location during 9.5 night-time operation; No dozer operation at the drill location will occur during night-and morning shoulder periods; and The front end loader will replace the dozer at the dump site during the night-time period unless 4 dBA of noise suppression is achieved.
-During Year 5 (End of Stage 2): The excavator and dump site will be situated in a shielded location during night-time operation; No dozer operation at the drill location will occur during night and morning shoulder periods; and The front end loader will replace the dozer at the dump site during the night-time period unless 4 dBA of noise suppression is achieved. night-time neriod linlege A dRA of noise suppression is achieved
+9.2 11.2 The following noise controls will be implemented to achieve noise criteria identified in this EA: During Year 1 (End of Stage 1): The excavator and dump site will be situated in a shielded location during night-time operation; 9.5 No dozer operation at the drill location will occur during night-and morning shoulder periods; and The front end loader will replace the dozer at the dump site during the night-time period unless 4 dBA of noise suppression is achieved.
+During Year 5 (End of Stage 2): The excavator and dump site will be situated in a shielded location during night-time operation; No dozer operation at the drill location will occur during night and morning shoulder periods; and The front end loader will replace the dozer at the dump site during the night-time period unless 4 dBA of noise suppression is achieved.
+During Year 10 (End of Stage 4): During Year 10 (End of Stage 4): The excavator and dump site will be situated in a shielded location during night-time operation; and